16p11.2 Distal Deletion Syndrome

 If seizures happen, consult a neurologist.
 There are many types of seizures, and not all types are easy to spot.
 To learn more, you can refer to resources such as the Epilepsy Foundation’s website: epilepsy.com/learn/types-seizures.

-This section includes a summary of information from published articles.
+This section includes a summary of information from major published articles and the Simons Searchlight quarterly registry report.
 It highlights how many people have different symptoms.
-See the Sources and references section of this guide for a list of articles.
+To learn more about the articles, see the Sources and References section of this guide.

 Behavior and development concerns linked to 16p11.2 distal deletion syndrome